Help complete the Community Center Building Project and fireproof a life!

 Up on the Hill, literally, at the top of Herr Street, headed east from Cameron Street, is a small community center birthed inside an old closed-down fire station.
 The children and teens coming to this facility, and their families, are being fireproofed to cope with and absorb the challenges they face.
 They are finding hope and success, all from a foundation of experiencing the love of God expressed through the mentoring and dedication of faithful and gifted adults.

-Compelling statistics proving the effectiveness of Bethesda’s efforts to stabilize and encourage teenagers can be seen through graduation rates:
+Compelling statistics prove the effectiveness of Bethesda’s efforts to stabilize and encourage teenagers.

 Here’s where you come in…